joshhanni20/new-testament-f22/docs/README.md

+---
-# Welcome to Religion A 211!
+title: Welcome to Religion A 211!
+layout: page
+---